 Capacity utilisation rate

-Capacity utilisation rate is an important measure of operational efficiency and is most easily applied to companies which produce goods rather than services.
+Capacity utilisation rate is an important measure of operational efficiency and is most easily applied to businesses that produce goods rather than services.
 It shows the extent to which your company is using its full productive capacity, and from this you can deduce how much capacity you could still utilise.
 To work this out, you divide the actual output in a time period by the potential capacity in a time period.

 Overall equipment effectiveness

 This is one of the top KPIs for measuring manufacturing productivity.
-It involves taking the availability, performance and quality rates of the manufacturing process and multiplying these together to give the percentage of scheduled production time that is fully productive.
-This can help you identify areas in which you need to improve; for example there may be too many defects or too much downtime.
+It involves taking the availability, performance, and quality rates of the manufacturing process and multiplying these together to give the percentage of scheduled production time that is fully productive.
+This can help you identify areas in which you need to improve; for example, there may be too many defects or too much downtime.

-To get a better understanding of your recruitment process, employee performance and work environment, there are various people metrics that can be used, such as:
+To get a better understanding of your recruitment process, employee performance, and work environment, there are various people metrics that can be used, such as: